sahiliamsso/docs/source/admin-guide/user-group.md

     When possible, we recommend handling user registration in your app locally, then pushing the information to the Gluu Server via SCIM 2.0.
 This will give you much more control and flexibility in defining the exact registration process.
 Also, frequently oxTrust is not Internet facing--it was primarily designed as an interface for admins.

 ### oxTrust Configuration
 Navigate to the custom scripts section of the Admin Panel.
-Click on the `Configuration menu and then  `Manage Custom Scripts`.
+Click on `Configuration` then `Manage Custom Scripts`.

 The tabs near the top of the page can be used to navigate to different custom scripts.
-We are concerned about the `User Registration` tab.
+Navigate to the `User Registration` tab.

 ![image](../img/admin-guide/user/config-manage-script_menu1.png)

-Set the `enable_user` value to to `true` so that the user can login as soon as the registration is complete, which sets the default status value.
-You may want to leave this to `false` if you want to manually review user registrations before allowing them.
+Set the `enable_user` value to `true` so that the user can login as soon as the registration is complete.
+If you want to manually review and approve new user registrations, you can leave this value set to `false`.

 ![image](../img/admin-guide/user/config-manage-script_enable.png)